Guangqi-Phys/Routing-Circuit/Readme.md

 ## Overview

 This project provides simulations for routing circuits using BB codes and Surface codes.
-The simulations are implemented using the `stim` library.
+The simulations are implemented using the  [`Stim`](https://github.com/quantumlib/Stim) library.

 ## Directory Structure